sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 **Exercise 2.**
 RepoDriller is a project that extracts information from Git repositories.
-Its integration tests consumes lots of real Git repositories, each one with a different characteristic, e.g., one repository contains a merge commit, another repository contains a revert operation, etc.
+Its integration tests consumes lots of real Git repositories, each one with a different characteristic, e.g. one repository contains a merge commit, another repository contains a revert operation, etc.

 Its tests look like what you see below: